Nello-Moreira/Projeto18_RepoProvas/README.md

     }
 ]
 ```
+- status code: 204 no content (when there are no registered subjects)
+- status code: 400 not found (if invalid course id)

-- status code: 404 not found (if invalid id)
+- status code: 404 not found (if there are no courses with provided id)

 </details>
 <br />